Cricketstan/Allrounder-/README.md

-Hi, I’m Allrounder!
+Hi, I’m Allrounder! 🔥

-This is the most awaited repo you all have been waiting for.
+Welcome to the most highly anticipated repository for cricket lovers and live sports enthusiasts!

-In this repo, we include all Asia Cup and upcoming events channels.
+In this repo, we bring you:

-We make the best UI, just like Hotstar, and ensure it’s easy to use.
+All Asia Cup channels and live streams

+Upcoming events and matches, all in one place

+A seamless, modern UI, inspired by Hotstar, designed for ease of use and smooth navigation

+Our goal is to make watching live sports online effortless and enjoyable.
+Whether you’re following your favorite team or catching up on upcoming tournaments, this repo has got you covered.

+Join our journey, explore the content, and experience premium live streaming like never before!